ErjanGavalji/g4e-tutorial/ErjanNotes.md

 Verify this is still right, because I got the two windows synchronized with the first approach.
 Explain what would be the erroneous behavior if missed.

+16. [ ] **Tutorial apps hard to find**

+The applications we modify during in Chapter-1 are hard to find in the application selector.